scottfr/SystemsBook/10 Mathematics of Modeling/Mathematics of Modeling.md

 \end{aligned}
 $$

 This is complicated so don't worry if you don't completely understand it!
 Once you have the Jacobian, you calculate what are known as the eigenvalues of the Jacobian at the equilibrium points.
 This is also a bit complicated, so if your head is starting to spin, just skip forward in this chapter!

 Nonetheless, eigenvalues and their sibling eigenvectors are an interesting subject.
+Given a square matrix (a matrix where the number of rows in equals the number of columns), an eigenvector is a vector which, when multiplied by the matrix, results is the original vector multiplied by some factor.
+This factor is known as an eigenvalue as is usually denoted $\lambda$.
+Given a matrix $\mathbf{A}$, an eigenvalue $\lambda$ with associated eigenvector $\mathbf{V}$; the following equation will be true:

+$$\mathbf{A} \times \mathbf{V} = \lambda \times \mathbf{V}$$

+Let's look at an example for a $2\times2$ matrix:

+$$\begin{bmatrix} 1 & 2 \\ 1 & 0 \end{bmatrix} \times \mathbf{V} = \lambda \times \mathbf{V}$$

+What eigenvector and eigenvalue combinations satisfy this equation?
+It turns out there are two key ones:

+$$\begin{bmatrix} 1 & 2 \\ 1 & 0 \end{bmatrix} \times \begin{bmatrix} 2 \\ 1 \end{bmatrix}= 2 \times \begin{bmatrix} 2 \\ 1 \end{bmatrix}$$

+$$\begin{bmatrix} 1 & 2 \\ 1 & 0 \end{bmatrix} \times \begin{bmatrix} -1 \\ 1 \end{bmatrix} = -1 \times \begin{bmatrix} -1 \\ 1 \end{bmatrix}$$

+Naturally, any multiple of an eigenvector will also be an eigenvector.
+For instance, in the case above, $[1, 0.5]$ and $[-2, 2]$ are also eigenvectors of the matrix.

+We can interpret eigenvectors geometrically.
+Looking at the $2\times2$ matrix case, we can think of a vector as representing a coordinate in a two-dimensional plane: $[x,y]$.
+When we multiply our $2\times2$ matrix by the point, we transform the point into another point also in the two-dimensional plane.
+Due to the properties of eigenvectors, we know that when we transform an eigenvector, the transformed point will just be a multiple of the original point.
+Thus when a point that is on a matrix's eigenvector is transformed by that matrix, it will move inwards or outwards from the origin along the line defined by the matrix's eigenvector.

-Briefly take a look back at the phase planes for the exponential model example.
+We can now relate the concept of eigenvalues and eigenvectors to our differential equation models.
+Take a look back at the phase planes for the exponential model example.
 For each of the phase planes, there are at least two straight lines of trajectories.
-In these cases the *x(- axis and the *y*-axis are the locations of these trajectories.
+In these cases the *x*- axis and the *y*-axis are the locations of these trajectories.
 If you have a system on the *x*- or *y*-axis in this example it will remain on that axis as it changes.
 This indicates that for this model, the eigenvectors are the two axises as a system on either of them does not change direction as it develops.
 That's the definition of of an eigenvector.

 For our purposes though, we do not really care about the actual direction or angle for these eigenvectors.
 We instead care about whether the state variables move inwards or outwards along these vectors.
 We can determine this from the eigenvalues of the Jacobian matrix.
 If the eigenvalue for an eigenvector is negative, then the values move inwards along that eigenvector; while if the eigenvalue is positive, they move outward along the eigenvector.